How to set up dvo forks

 Follow the recommended service intervals provided by DVO to keep your forks in optimal condition.
 This may include routine maintenance tasks such as oil changes, seal replacements, and damper service.
 Regular servicing can help extend the lifespan of your forks and maintain their performance.

-See also How to enable fork in gitlab
+See also Who to use villagers fork on

 By following these maintenance tips, you can ensure that your DVO forks perform at their best and provide a smooth and reliable riding experience.
 Remember to always consult the manufacturer’s instructions and seek professional help if you are unsure about any maintenance procedures.